Vpload/Vpload/README.md

 Vpload: A Client-side Encrypted Image Host
 ===

-Up1 is a simple host that client-side encrypts images, text, and other data, and stores them, with the server knowing nothing about the contents.
+Vpload is a simple host that client-side encrypts images, text, and other data, and stores them, with the server knowing nothing about the contents.
 It has the ability to view images, text with syntax highlighting, short videos, and arbitrary binaries as downloadables.

 Public Server